mypreview/Conj/docs/heading-block.md

 ![The heading block suggests a hierarchy based on proper SEO practices](img/heading-block-variations.jpg)

-?> The heading block suggests a hierarchy based on proper SEO practices
+?> The heading block suggests a hierarchy based on proper SEO practices.

 ## Advanced